 Santana Malnaik is a graduate of the Stamps School of Art & Design at the University of Michigan.
 She served on the President’s Advisory Committee on Public Art (PAConPA), assisting in curating the University’s collection of public arts.
 An artist herself and passionate about accessibility to the arts, she worked with Integrity Shows for three years, where she was introduced to Mint.
 Now based in New York, Santana works in the fashion industry.

 Toni Topp is a full-time student currently studying marketing at Queens University of Charlotte.
-She joined Mint as a summer marketing intern through the University of Michigan’s Wolverine Pathways program and returned during her senior year of high school.
-She also became a part of the Learn & Earn program the summer before she began her freshman year of college.
+She joined Mint as a summer marketing intern through U-M’s Wolverine Pathways program and returned during her senior year of high school.
+She also became a part of the Mint Learn & Earn program.

 Charlene Uresy